facebook/yoga/website/contents/contributing/testing.md

 # Testing

 Yoga tries to be as close as possible to chrome in its flexbox behaviour.
-To ensure this most of Yoga's test suite is automatically generateded from running the corresponding layout in chrome using a webdriver which then generates C++ test which asserts that Yoga will produce matching outputs for that layout.
+To ensure this most of Yoga's test suite is automatically generated from running the corresponding layout in chrome using a webdriver which then generates C++ test which asserts that Yoga will produce matching outputs for that layout.

 ## Running the Test Suite